videosdk-live/videosdk-docs/docs/guide/video-and-audio-calling-api-sdk/features/screenshare/react-native-ios.md

 ![IOS Screen Share](/img/ios-screenshare/step23-xcode.png)

-After clicking **Start Broadcast** button, we wiil able to get the screen stream in session.
+After clicking **Start Broadcast** button, we wiil be able to get the screen stream in session.

 <!-- ## How to Create App Group in Apple Store